Gyamar Nikum

 Gyamar Nikum (born 26 October 2004) is an Indian professional footballer who plays as a midfielder for Indian Super League club Mumbai City.

 He is one of the youngest players and first from Arunachal Pradesh in history to be selected and debut in the I-League Qualifiers, at an age of 16 years and 359 days.

 Club career

 Youth career

-Hailing from the town of Naharlagun in Arunachal Pradesh's Papum Pare district, Nikum started playing football at the tender age of 8.
+Hailing from the town of Naharlagun in Arunachal Pradesh's Papum Pare district, Nikum started playing football at the age of 8.
 By the age of 14, he had played in the U15 sub-junior national championships for Arunachal Pradesh.

 On 2019, Nikum achieved a career milestone when he was selected for the Arunachal Pradesh team to play in the U18 BC Roy Trophy, where they made it to the semi-finals.
 It was in that tournament where the midfielder was scouted by Rajasthan United and offered a chance to be a part of their residential academy in Bhilwara.
 After impressing then coach Vikrant Sharma, he was fast tracked to the first-team squad.